Lockdown suspended by the High Court until further notice

 Borders/flights: All international flights and cross-border passenger and buses banned since 1 April.

-Containment measures: State of Disaster declared 20 March; domestic travel allowed only for seeking/providing essential services; 14-day self-quarantine for travellers or those who had contact with symptomatic people.
+Containment measures: State of Disaster declared on 20 March; domestic travel allowed only for seeking/providing essential services; 14-day self-quarantine for travellers or those who had contact with symptomatic people.

 On 15 April, the World Bank approved $7 million in immediate funding to support Malawi’s response under a new Malawi COVID-19 Emergency Response and Health Systems Preparedness project.
 In addition to the new operation, $30 million has been made available from the Disaster Risk Management Development Policy Financing with a Catastrophe Deferred Drawdown Option (Cat-DDO) to strengthen the country’s response to the pandemic.